 First, the defendant must show that counsel's performance was deficient.
-This requires showing that counsel made errors so serious that counsel was not functioning as the "counsel" guaranteed the defendant by the Sixth Amendment.
-Second, the defendant must show that the deficient performance prejudiced the defense.
+This requires showing that counsel made errors so serious that counsel was functioning the "counsel" as guaranteed the defendant by the Sixth Amendment.
+Second, the defendant show that the deficient performance prejudiced the defense.
 This requires showing that counsel's errors were so serious as to deprive the defendant of a fair trial, a trial whose result is reliable.
+110